drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 By comparing these libraries, I gained a better understanding of how to choose the appropriate tool based on the dataset size and system limitations.
 Overall, this assignment expanded my knowledge beyond basic data processing and improved my awareness of scalable solutions for big data handling.

 #### Chau Ying Jia

+### 7.3 Scalability Discussion

+What if the dataset were not 2.5 GB but 100 GB — or even 1 TB?

+At 10–100 GB, Polars would still likely perform well on a machine with enough RAM, but would start to hit limits.
+Dask becomes more valuable here because it can be pointed at a cluster of machines and distribute the work across all of them.
+At the terabyte scale, neither Pandas nor single-machine Polars would be viable.
+That is where tools like **Apache Spark** or cloud-native solutions like **Google BigQuery**, **AWS Athena**, or **Azure Synapse** come in.
+These platforms are designed from the ground up for data that lives across many servers.

+The five strategies we used in this assignment including loading less data, chunking, type optimisation, sampling and parallel processing are not just academic exercises.
+They are the building blocks of real production data pipelines.
+The difference is that at true big data scale, those same ideas are implemented across distributed clusters instead of a single Colab session.
+Knowing how they work at a small scale makes it much easier to understand how they scale up.

 ---

 ## References